spryker/spryker-shop-core/Bundles/MultiCartWidget/src/SprykerShop/Yves/MultiCartWidget/Theme/default/components/molecules/mini-cart-radio/README.md

 # mini-cart-radio (molecule)

-Displays as a switcher for list of shopping carts, which sets an active cart for checkout.
+Represents a switcher for a list of shopping carts, which sets one of the carts active for checkout.

 ## Code sample